WojtekJastrzebowski/BER-Bit-Error-Rate-Calculator-for-any-two-files/TASKIV/README.txt

-Napisz program ktory oblicza BER (Bit Error Rate) dla dwóch dowolnych plików.
+Write a program that calculates the BER (Bit Error Rate) for any two files.

-Swoj¹ pracê utrzymaj na repozytorium na github.

-Twoja praca musi byæ udokumentowana przez kolejne commity.

-Wymagania dla programu :

-1. Program konsolowy.
-Jako dwa argumenty przyjmuje œcie¿ki do plików dla których oblicza wartoœæ BER.

-2. Wynik obliczeñ drukowany jest w konsoli (Jako wynik podajemy: Iloœæ porównanych bitów, iloœæ ró¿nych bitów, wynik BER, czas obliczeñ)

-3. Program tworzy plik log.txt w którym zapisuje swoje logi.
-Ka¿da wiadomoœæ rozpoczyna siê od timestamp'a.

-4. Test 1: Przygotuj dwa identyczne pliki zawieraj¹ce binarnie zapisan¹ wartoœæ 0x55.
-Ka¿dy plik po 100 Bajtów.

-5. Test 2: Przygotuj dwa pliki ka¿dy po 100 bajtów.
-Pierwszy zawiera binarnie zapisan¹ wartoœæ 0x55.
-Drugi plik ró¿ni siê od pierwszego o dowolne 10 bitów.

-6. Test 3: Przygotuje dwa pliki ka¿dy po 400 MB.
-Pierwszy zawiera binarnie zapisan¹ wartoœæ 0x55.
-Drugi plik zawiera binarnie zapisan¹ wartoœæ 0x50.

-Podaj wynik dzia³ania programu BER dla podanych plików testowych (Wyniki zapisane w pliku z logami)
+Requirements for the program :

+1. Console program.
+Takes as two arguments the paths to the files for which it calculates the BER value.

+2. The result of the calculation is printed in the console (As the result you specify: Number of bits compared, number of different bits, BER result, calculation time).

+3.The program creates a log.txt file in which it saves its logs.
+Each message starts with a timestamp.

+4. Test 1: Prepare two identical files containing the binary stored value 0x55.
+Each file of 100 Bytes.

+5. Test 2: Prepare two files each of 100 bytes.
+The first contains the binary stored value 0x55.
+The second file differs from the first by any 10 bits.

+6. Test 3: Prepare two files each of 400 MB.
+The first contains the binary stored value 0x55.
+The second file contains the binary stored value 0x50.

+Give the result of the BER program for the given test files (Results stored in the log file)

+Translated with www.DeepL.com/Translator (free version)